 Custom Code

-aiXplain allows developers to onboard custom code and utility models as tools within the platform.
+aiXplain allows developers to use custom code as tools within the platform.
 This guide walks through different techniques for integrating external functionalities, including:

-- Using custom Python code directly within an agent.
+- Adding custom code directly to your agent.

 Example: Google Maps Directions Utility

-The following utility model fetches driving directions between two locations using the Google Maps API.
+The following code snippet fetches driving directions between two locations using the Google Maps API.

 def main(start_location: str, end_location: str):